cfogel/uBlock-Filters-Plus/CONTRIBUTING.md

-**Only report if you're sure this is the place you're looking for and not https://forums.lanik.us**.
+**First make sure this is the place you're looking for and not https://forums.lanik.us**.

 **Use [the search](https://github.com/IDKwhattoputhere/uBlock-Filters-Plus/search?q=&type=Issues&utf8=%E2%9C%93) before reporting to find if the site was already reported.
 Feel free to post additional information or if an ad has appeared again.**